Mike-Pryor/sample_analytics_page/README.md

 # sample_analytics_page
 Just a basic webpage.
 FYI - links are not functional.
+Thanks for the help W3 Schools Online!